taurusilver7/taurusilver7/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 📍  I'm a front-end web developer proficient in React-JS and Next-JS v.12, with working knowledge of backend frameworks like Express, Node(IDE), database management system in NO-SQL database (mongoDB), dev-tools like Firebase.
+- 📍 I'm a Full-stack web developer proficient in React-JS and Next-JS v.12, with working knowledge of backend frameworks like NodeJs(IDE) and Express, database management system in NO-SQL(MongoDB), dev-tools like Firebase, Google Cloud.
-    I am adaptable and always up for learning a new technology and explore how it solves common problems!
+- ⚡ I am adaptable and always up for learning a new technology and explore how it solves common problems!
 - 🔭 passionate about web, mobile technoloiges and open source contribution.
 I'm also a self proclaimed photoshop designer.
 - 🌱 currently working on web app clones using front-end technology & learning back-end technologies.
 - 👉🏻 a firm believer in "collaborating as a team builds better code", as it helps me be more accountable and grow faster.